priyankaaa532002/priyankaaa532002/README.md

 - 🌱 I’m a student, currently pursuing my undergrad in Information Technology from VIT Vellore
 - :computer: I’m interested in Android Development and Competitive Coding
-- 👩🏻‍💻 I’m currently learning Android Development (Java)
+- 👩🏻‍💻 I’m currently learning Android Development (Java & Kotlin)
 - 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/priyanka-chowdhury-532002/)